Brooks has grown to become the best-selling running shoe company on the market today.

 - Mesh lining tears after use for some runners

 Best Brooks Neutral Running Shoe for Daily Training

-The Brooks Ghost 10 is a neutral road running shoe with a soft, meshy upper and cushioned sole.
-Designed to maximize performance without sacrificing comfort, it’s the top everyday training shoe available in Brooks’ range.
+The Brooks Ghost 15 is a neutral road running shoe with a soft, meshy upper and cushioned sole.
+Designed to maximize performance without sacrificing comfort, it’s the top everyday training shoe available in Brooks’ lineup.

 Also new is the addition of an adjustable saddle for a more structured mid-food section.
-The allows runners to better customize the fit when lacing up.
+This allows runners to better customize the fit when lacing up.

 - Lighter, updated version of an already solid shoe

 - All purpose shoe great for a variety of distances